top of page

 We call this our Gallery.
 It is our version of Show and Tell.
 During the break time, owners can hangout near their item and talk about it.
 They can also attach a 3x5 card with info.
 It's such fun to talk about our work with our friends!

-• Why do you have Saturday meetings?
+• Why don't you have daytime or Saturday meetings?

 • How do I connect?